Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Titanic.

-Operational Insight: Certain blockbusters define an era.
-Asking about global phenomena ensures that the trivia resonates with international teams, highlighting cinema’s unifying power.
+Operational Insight: Certain blockbusters define a period.
+Asking about global phenomena ensures the trivia connects with international teams, emphasising cinema's power to bring people together.

 19. Gaming as Culture: Which 2017 battle royale game fundamentally changed the gaming landscape by hosting massive virtual concerts and collaborations?